McWilliamsCenter/slurm_jupyter/README.md

 Here are some miscellaneous notes on running on a login node:
  * If you run into a "bash: jupyter: command not found" error, you have to replace the `"jupyter notebook"` command with the location of the jupyter binary in the server directories.
 You can find it using `which jupyter`.
  * If you're comfortable with leaving jupyter running indefinitely in the background on your server, remove the -t flag and add the -f flag.
 This forks the process to the background.
 Just know that, in order to shut down the server, you'll need to find the process ID and kill it manually.
 [Here's a stack overflow with how to do this.](https://stackoverflow.com/questions/9447226/how-to-close-this-ssh-tunnel)
  * You can wrap the long `ssh` command inside a simple bash script so you don't have to type it up every time.
 I've included my example in this repo as [vera_login.sh](vera_login.sh).
-This is run with
+This is run with:
     ```console
-    user@local:~$ sh vera_login.sh.
+    user@local:~$ sh vera_login.sh
     ```
  * This procedure can be modified to run a [JupyterLab server](https://jupyterlab.readthedocs.io/en/stable/) instead of just Jupyter notebooks.
 To do so, simply replace `jupyter notebook` with `jupyter lab` in the above `ssh` command.